horothesun/arch-setup/README.md

 ## Features

 - Fully testable on virtual machines
-- EFI and Linux partitions (no swap)
+- EFI and Linux partitions (no swap, so no hibernate)
 - LUKS2 disk encryption
 - Secure Boot (optional, if "Setup mode" is on)
 - BTRFS file system with Snapper `/` snapshots (and [snapper-rollback](https://aur.archlinux.org/packages/snapper-rollback)<sup>AUR</sup>)